Innocent9712/Altschool-Semester-3-Exam/README.md

 ### Prerequisites:
-- make sure ansible is installed and your host machine should be a linux machine, idealy an ubuntu machine.
+- make sure ansible is installed and your host machine should be a linux machine, ideally an ubuntu machine.
-- github PAT
+- github PAT should also be created for your github account with all repository permissions.

 ### Steps: